 This output category covers expenditure on investigating new habitat and access projects and providing advice on habitat enhancement and protection.
-Twelve (12) potential new projects were investigated during the year, involving a site visit.
-Numerous phone call enquiries from landowners thinking about stream and wetland protection were responded to.
+Eight (8) potential new projects were investigated during the year, involving a site visit.
+A number of phone call enquiries from landowners thinking about stream and wetland protection were responded to.

-The Trust Field Officer and the Waiau Catchment QEII National Trust Field Rep are currently undertaken by the same Contractor.
-Clear delineation between the Waiau Trust and QEII National Trust roles and interests is required.
 Initial project investigation involves a site visit, discussion with, and advice to, the landowner and assessment of the fisheries and wildlife habitat and conservation values.
 This then leads to a decision about proceeding with the project and if it is solely a Waiau Trust project, a QEII National Trust project or a joint project.
-The time involved in this process is accounted for in a transparent manner and costs assigned to the appropriate organisation.